TopDevBeast53/helix-smart-contract/solana_anchor/README.md

 ## Main Functions

 - Initialize: Admin can initialize the state  variable by calling this function.
-- TransferIn: User can bridge owned NFT from Solana to Binance network.
+- TransferIn: User can bridge owned NFT from Solana to Binance network so the ownership of the NFT changed from user to program.
 - TransferOut: Admin will transfer NFTs ownership back to the user which are bridged from Binance

 ## Installation